speculare-cloud/speculare-server/README.md

   </p>
 </div>

-This repo is the place for both server & alerts of Speculare, doing it this way to share models and some common code.

-Server is intended to recieve data from speculare-client childrens.

-Alerts is intended to create incidents and send notifications about them.

-This project is meant to evolve in something more complete and more complexe in a somewhat near future.
+This project is meant to evolve in something more complete and more complex in a somewhat near future.

 Server setup / Dev setup
 --------------------------